What is Inductive?

 The first step is to pay close attention to what the text actually says.
 “Observations” are things you notice about the text that everyone else looking at it can see and agree on.
 At first, you might think that after you’ve read the passage once there is nothing left to observe.
 But, the inductive approach has developed some categories to help you look more closely at the text and deeply observe a passage.

 The interpretation step is centered on asking questions of the text.
 What do you find intriguing, confusing, or troubling?
 What questions does the author seem to want the readers to wrestle with?
 Honest and thoughtful questions push us back into the passage and help us engage it deeply.

 You then answer the questions from the text.
 You use the immediate context to help you define terms.
 You develop theories that make sense across all of your observations.
 You use cultural and historical background to help you understand the perspective of the author and the original audience.
 However, you avoid using resources that the original audience wouldn’t have had access to, like commentaries or parts of the Bible that weren’t yet written.

 Application | How is God Inviting Us to Respond?

 The word “application” can be misleading here because it sounds like you can lift out of the Bible what you would like to apply to your own life, like applying lip balm.
 Instead, think of application as God inviting you to align with his Word.
 Our part is to listen, discern, and then to obey.
 The Holy Spirit inspires and empowers our response.

-The inductive approach assumes that you cannot truly understand something that you haven’t applied.
+The inductive approach assumes that we cannot truly understand something that we haven’t applied in practice.
 It is not enough to grasp with our minds the teaching of the Bible.
 We don’t really know the Bible until after we leave the study and embody its teaching.